-About Jaap van Zweden
+About Jaap van Zweden, SBS

-Maestro van Zweden has appeared as guest conductor with many other leading orchestras around the globe, among them the Orchestre de Paris, Leipzig Gewandhausorchester, Los Angeles Philharmonic, Vienna Philharmonic, Berlin Philharmonic and the London Symphony Orchestra.
+Jaap van Zweden has appeared as guest conductor with many other leading orchestras around the globe, among them the Orchestre de Paris, Leipzig Gewandhausorchester, Los Angeles Philharmonic, Vienna Philharmonic, Berlin Philharmonic and the London Symphony Orchestra.

 Born in Amsterdam, Jaap van Zweden was appointed at 19 as the youngest-ever concertmaster of the Royal Concertgebouw Orchestra.
 He began his conducting career nearly 20 years later in 1996.
-He remains Honorary Chief Conductor of the Netherlands Radio Philharmonic where he served as Chief Conductor from 2005–2013, served as Chief Conductor of the Royal Flanders Orchestra from 2008–11, and was Music Director from 2008–2018 of the Dallas Symphony Orchestra where he currently holds the title Conductor Laureate.
+He remains Conductor Emeritus of the Antwerp Symphony Orchestra and Honorary Chief Conductor of the Netherlands Radio Philharmonic where he served as Chief Conductor from 2005–2013, served as Chief Conductor of the Royal Flanders Orchestra from 2008–11, and was Music Director from 2008–2018 of the Dallas Symphony Orchestra where he currently holds the title Conductor Laureate.

 In 1997, Jaap van Zweden and his wife Aaltje established the Papageno Foundation, the objective being to support families of children with autism.
 Now, over 20 years later, the Foundation has grown into a multi-faceted organisation which, through various initiatives and activities, focuses on the development of children and young adults with autism.
 The Foundation provides in-home music therapy to children through a national network of qualified music therapists in the Netherlands; opened the Papageno House in August 2015 (with Her Majesty Queen Maxima in attendance) for young adults with autism to live, work and participate in the community; created a research centre at the Papageno House for early diagnosis and treatment of autism and for analysing the effects of music therapy on autism; develops funding opportunities to support autism programmes; and launched the app, TEAMPapageno, which allows children with autism to communicate with each other through music composition.